ajami1331/raylib-cmake-c-starter/README.md

 # raylib-cmake-c-starter

-A template for raylib with cmake and c.
+- A template for raylib with cmake and c.

-Dockerfile for Web and Desktop.
+- Dockerfile for Web and Desktop.

-Currently only windows binary is produced on Dekstop.
+- Hot code reloading.

 ## Example: